 - 1. Interim rent increases will be effective 30 days after the first of the month following the increase in income. - 2.
 Decreases in the tenant rent will be effective the first of the month following the month a valid change was reported. - 3.
-If a family's rent is increased due to unreported income or overstated deductions, the increase will be effective retroactive to the date when the rent should have increased. - 4.
-If the family's rent is decreased due to unreported change in income, the decrease will be

-- effective the first date of the month after completion of the re-certification.
+If a family's rent is increased due to unreported income, overstated deductions, or unreported changes in household composition, the increase will be effective retroactive to the date when the rent should have increased. - 4.
+If the family's rent is decreased due to unreported change in income, understated deductions, or unreported changes in household composition, the decrease will be effective the first date of the month after completion of the re-certification.
 No retroactive rent decreases will be granted. - 5.
 Participants must report changes in income before the 15th of the month in order to have the decreased rent effective for the first of the following month. - 6.
 If paperwork to process the reduction is not received by the 15th of the month, the decreased rent may not be effective by the first of the following month, but the family will be credited retroactively because its request was timely. - 7.
 If the family causes delays in completing an interim re-certification, the Authority may terminate assistance. - 8.
 The owner and tenant will be sent a notification letter informing them of any change in Rent, Tenant Rent, and HAP, and the effective date of the changes. - 9.
 Interim re-certifications do not affect regularly scheduled re-certification effective dates.